makrai/notes/kratzer88-stage-level-individual-level-pred.md

 the external argument of the predicate.
 All other arguments are

 Internal.
 There may be some general izations a s to which argument of a lexical item wtJJ wind up as its external argument.
-Her� are some
+Hera are some
 candidates: If a predicate has a Davldsonian argument, It w i l l always

 be its externlll argument.
 If ll predicate has no DliYidsontlln argument,